MR-PIxelzen/Discord-debloat/README.md

 - A Windows operating system (the script is designed for Windows).
 - Discord desktop application installed and logged in.\
-- open powershell as admin
+- open PowerShell as admin
-- set powershell execution policy to unrestricted
+- set PowerShell execution policy to unrestricted
   ```Powershell
   Set-ExecutionPolicy Unrestricted